 - Access to CSDE’s significant research support services (computing, research consultations, workshops, lab equipment, and more)

-- Assistance in matching students and faculty mentors and identifying potential research collaborations
+- Assistance in matching students with CSDE Faculty Affiliate mentors and potential research collaborators

 - Training, research experience, and curriculum to prepare trainees for meeting the evaluative criteria—including all required courses—of the CSDE Fellowship application